melvic-ybanez/lohika/README.md

    1. Dropping of universal quantifiers.
 All remaining variables at this point are assumed to be universally bound.

    Once those steps are completed, we can proceed with the classic CNF conversion as if the formulas weren't in first-order.
-1. Add all the clauses from the premises' CNFs to the _clause set_.
+1. Add all the clauses from the resulting CNFs to the _clause set_.
-1. Negate the conclusion.
-1. Convert the negated conclusion into CNF (following all the necessary conversions mentioned above).
-1. Add the negated conclusion's CNF to the clause set.
 1. Choose a pair with which we can apply the **resolution rule** to either derive a new clause or find **complementary literals**.

    If it's the former, the new clause is added to the clause set, and we apply resolution for a new selected pair.
 If, however, complementary literals are found, we take that as a contradiction, and the proof is complete.

-   If we have exhausted all possible options (i.e. tried all possible pairs) and found no contradictions and derived no new clauses, we conclude that the proposition to prove does not follow from the premises (not provable).
+   If we have exhausted all possible options (i.e. tried all possible pairs) and found no contradictions and derived no new clauses, we conclude that the proposition to prove does not follow from the premises (not semantically valid).

 ## Install and Run Lohika